 Everyone will have their own example of when they have spoken ‘Truth to Power’ or perhaps felt guilty when they have not done so when they should.
 I have plenty of my own examples of both.
 I also recognise that ‘truth’ is in the eye of the beholder and the ability to deliver it to the ‘power’ variable.
-Passions have run high over COVID and what people have believed to be ‘right’ has ended up being almost opposite things.
-Those who believe it is the ‘right’ thing to close schools or the ‘right’ thing to vaccinate under 12-year-olds face an equal lobby of those who believe these are completely the wrong thing to do.
+Passions have run high over COVID, and what people have believed to be ‘right’ has ended up being almost the opposite.
+Those who think it is the ‘right’ thing to close schools or the ‘right’ thing to vaccinate under 12-year-olds face an equal lobby of those who believe these are entirely the wrong thing to do.
 But outside of national policy decisions, these debates also occur at a very local level.
 What is the right way to staff a department?
 What is the right safety culture to protect patients and staff?
 Should there be mandated pathways of care?
 Very rarely are processes black or white.
 There will be both patients and staff disadvantaged by written or implicit rules.

 Whatever part you play in your community, being an advocate for those with truths to tell will have never been more important than in 2022.